Vision#

 Vision object exists?#

-The Vision object exists? block reports if the Vision Sensor currently detects any objects.
+The Vision object exists? block reports if the specified Vision Sensor currently detects any objects.
 This block returns a Boolean value:

 Theshow or hide AI Vision dashboard stack block.#